Atlanta United FC

 Total3062102122197513

 We filtered all matches where Inter Miami played (home or away).
-For each game, we calculated the team’s goals scored, then grouped by Outcome (Home / Draw / Away) and by Goal Bucket (0, 1, 2, 3, 4+).
-The bar chart below counts how many club matches fall into each combination, so you can quickly see whether wins cluster in 2–3 or 4+ goal games, whether draws tend to be low-scoring, and how the pattern shifts home vs. away.
-This view helps quantify a possible “Messi effect”: more high-scoring matches and more favorable results.
+For each game, we calculated the team's goals scored, then grouped by Outcome and Goal Bucket.
+The bar chart below shows whether wins cluster in 2–3 or 4+ goal games and how the pattern shifts home vs. away, quantifying a possible "Messi effect".